facebook/infer/_docs/01-steps-for-ci.md

 ```

-In the above example,
+Notice that

-  - We are using git to find the changed files `git diff --name-only`
+  - We use git to find the changed files `git diff --name-only`
-  - Run capture phase, output of capture phase will be shared by subsequent analyse phases
+  - We run capture only once, and the output is kept for the subsequent analyses
-  - Run analyze phase only for the changed files `-a infer --changed-files-index ./index.txt -- analyze`
+  - We run the analyses only for the changed files `--changed-files-index ./index.txt`